urbit/urbit.org-reloaded/content/using/install.md

 ~sampel_commet:dojo>
 ```

 When your ship is finished booting, you will see either the `~sampel_commet:dojo>` or `~sampel_commet:chat-cli/` prompt.
 If you're seeing `:chat-cli` press `Ctrl-x` to switch into Dojo.
-At that point, you should permanently erase your keyfile from your machine.

 To exit Urbit, use `Ctrl-d`.
 To start your ship up again, run  `./urbit mycomet` from the directory that you first booted from.
-Now let's do some basic commands from inside your ship.

 ### The Dojo

-Welcome to your comet!
 Let's try our first command in the Dojo, the Urbit OS command line and Hoon REPL, to get oriented.

 Type `(add 2 2)` into the Dojo.
 You should see the following: